lebrunthibault/lebrunthibault.github.io/content/post/backend development/Conference  Protecting the domain.md

 Breaking it down

 - organize your code by entities ! like order.service and not service.order
-- instead of linking entities use literral id and get the entity from the other side
+- instead of linking entities use literal id and get the entity from the other side
-- or use a detail object
+- or use a value object
 - cut the link from 2 domains
-- communication using a common domain events. or split events but any events can be accessed by any domain
+- communication using a common domain events (or event folder per domain) but any events can be accessed by any domain
-- but never using directly entities or services
+- never using directly entities or services
-- test by using archunit and having less and less violations
+- test by using arch unit and having less and less violations
 - use Value Object (VO) instead of DTOs
-- Sometimes you can create a Order object in Customer domain, "duplicating" the class name but it's good
+- Sometimes you can create a Order object in Customer domain, "duplicating" the class name but it's good because it doesn't serve the same goal

 ## Bounded context